 - the most recent offense is a sex offense specified in Penal Code section 290.008(c).

-A minor must be at least 11 years old to be sent to DJF.4 Minors who have been sentenced to adult prison will be transferred to an adult facility at age 18 unless they can complete their sentence before they turn 25.
-They must also take advantage of any programs being offered to remain in DJF.
+A minor must be at least 11 years old.4 Minors who have been sentenced to adult prison will be transferred to an adult facility at age 18 unless they can complete their sentence before they turn 25.
+They must also take advantage of any programs being offered to remain in a secure youth treatment facility.

-Youths are assigned to a DJJ program based on:
+Youths are assigned to a program based on:

 - maturity level,